-Study uncovers why anti-rejection drugs for transplant patients cause hypertensionOctober 7th, 2011 in Medications /
+Study uncovers why anti-rejection drugs for transplant patients cause hypertensionOctober 7, 2011 in Medicine & Health / Medications

 Modern medicine's ability to save lives through organ transplantation has been revolutionized by the development of drugs that prevent the human body from rejecting the transplanted organ.